On this Day May 11

 1987 – Klaus Barbie, the former Nazi Gestapo chief of German-occupied Lyon, France, goes on trial more than four decades after the end of World War II.
 The so-called “Butcher of Lyon” is charged with 177 crimes against humanity.

-1997 – Chess grandmaster Garry Kasparov resigns after 19 moves in a game against Deep Blue, a chess-playing computer developed by scientists at IBM.
+1997 – This is a landmark day for Artificial Intelligence (AI).
+Chess grandmaster Garry Kasparov resigns after 19 moves in a game against Deep Blue, a chess-playing computer developed by scientists at IBM.
 This was the sixth and final game of their match, which Kasparov lost two games to one, with three draws.

 Own a Piece of This Day